 If you solve math puzzles regularly, it will help you in mastering calculations and increase your speed.
 It is also beneficial for you as solving puzzles is a great exercise to freshen up your mind.
 You can try solving the puzzles when you take a break in between your study period.
 This will save you precious time that you can utilize for other topics and subjects.

 It is one of the ‘Time-consuming’ sections of the IBPS PO Examination.
 It needs the utmost practice for better results and accuracy.
-Let us take a look at the number of questions from each topic from ‘Quant section’ in IBPS PO 2017 & 2018 and expected questions from each topic in 2019.
+Let us take a look at the number of questions from each topic from the ‘Quant section’ in IBPS PO 2017 & 2018 and expected questions from each topic 2021.

 |Data Interpretation & logical reasoning||Line graphs||7||18||7|